 Supporting Books of Their Own

 We are committed to only providing high-quality, diverse, educational, and entertaining books to our families.
-With this in mind, we can only accept new or like new books.
+With this in mind, we can only accept new books.
 We cannot accept books that are dirty, damaged, have markings, wear or discoloration, or that have explicit language or content.

 For more information about Books of Their Own, including questions about what we accept, or for a wish list of titles for your next book drive, please contact Katie Ly at email@example.com.